alewin/koci-blog/content/posts/2020-05-10-useWorker/index.md

 ```

-Using this system message pattern, the main thread can delegate heavy tasks to a web worker.
+Using the system message pattern, the main thread can delegate heavy tasks to a web worker.

 ## React supports Web Worker?
 Yes and no...
 The official way to create a new react project is: [Creat React App](https://github.com/facebook/create-react-app),